ory/kratos/docs/docs/concepts/identity-data-model.md

   title: 'A customer (v2)',
   type: 'object',
   properties: {
+    traits: {
+      type: 'object',
+      properties: {
         email: {
           title: 'E-Mail',
           type: 'string',
           format: 'email',

           // This tells ORY Kratos that the field should be used as the "username" for the username+password flow.
           // It is an extension to the regular JSON Schema vocabulary.
           'ory.sh/kratos': {
             credentials: {
               password: {
                 identifier: true
+              }
+            }
           }
         }
       }